BIG-SA/BASH-Intro-2018/notes/1_bash.md

 Because of this ability to manually customise the prompt, it may look different between computers that share the exact same operating system.

 The main point here is that all the bash commands you'll use in this workshop should be typed after the `$` where you should see a cursor flashing.
-Sometimes command examples you see on the internet (and maybe even here) start with this `$ ` followed by a code example.
+Sometimes command examples you see on the Internet (and maybe even here) start with this `$ ` followed by a code example.
 If you see this you can ignore it as this is just indicating where your command should begin, and there is no need to type it.

 The prompt is there to indicate that the shell is waiting for a task/instruction.